About us

 • Coordinates all people to transcend national borders

-• Fulfills the necessities of life, education, health, and culture
+• Fulfils the necessities of life, education, health, and culture

 • Treats resources as a common heritage and engages in equitable resource sharing